kotato/axon-examples/README.md

 ## Starting the project locally
 In order to start this project locally, you must run mysql first.
-You can choose how you can do it (install it locally and then run it or just run a mysql docker).
+You can choose how you want do it (install it locally and then run it or just run a mysql docker).
 Once this is done, then you'll have to create databases manually:

 ```